wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 ## BVA Step 3
 Input:
 - Player pointer:
-  - occupies 0 territories (impossible, would be out of the game)
+  - occupies 0 territories
   - occupies 1 territory
   - occupies 2 territories
-  - ...
+  - occupies 3 territories
   - occupies 41 territories
 - collection of Cards:
   - empty collection
   - collection with one card
   - collection with two cards
-  - collection of size three with one of each card (infantry, calvary, artillery)
+  - collection of size three with one wild and two different cards (by TerritoryType)
-  - collection with three of the same card
+    - contains one and two cards that match a territory the player occupies
-  - collection with one wild card and two of any other card
+    - none of the cards match territories the player occupies
-  - collection with one infantry and two cavalry cards
+  - collection of size three with three different non-wild cards
-  - (repeat above for each combination of infantry, calvary, and artillery cards)
+    - contains one, two, and three cards that match a territory the player occupies
-  - collection with two wild cards and one of any other card
+    - none of the cards match territories the player occupies
   - collection with four cards

 Output: